 Of the wide variety of spores that land on the skin or are inhaled into the lungs, most types do not cause infection.
 A few types cause infection only in people who have one of the following:

-The immune system may be weakened when people take drugs that suppress the immune system (immunosuppressants), such as chemotherapy drugs or drugs used to prevent rejection of an organ transplant, or when they have a disorder that causes immunodeficiency, such as AIDS.
+The immune system may be weakened when people take drugs that suppress the immune system Some Drugs That Can Cause Immunodeficiency (immunosuppressants), such as chemotherapy drugs or drugs used to prevent rejection of an organ transplant, or when they have a disorder that causes immunodeficiency Disorders That Can Cause Immunodeficiency , such as AIDS.
+People who spend many days in an intensive care unit can develop a weakened immune system because of medical procedures, underlying disorders, undernutrition, or a combination.

 Except for some superficial skin infections, fungal infections are rarely passed from one person to another.

-Fungal infections can affect many areas of the body (systemic) or only one area (localized).
+Fungal infections can affect only one area of the body (localized) or many areas of the body (systemic).

 Opportunistic fungal infections take advantage of a weakened immune system.
 Thus, they usually occur in people with a weakened immune system, such as those with AIDS or those taking drugs that suppress the immune system.
 Opportunistic fungal infections occur worldwide.
 Typical opportunistic fungal infections include